ank19/renoise-interval/ReadMe.md

   become handy in case of sparsely distributed note lines
 - The number of tracks to be considered

-The tool is tested with a 4k resolution and a DPI scaling of 200%.
-Realistically, with these preconditions it should be possible to display up to 12 note columns.

 # Acknowledgements

 My special thanks go to Werner Brefeld for his elaboration of the